Poole Lifeboat Station: History

+A 32 ft self-righting 'Pulling and Sailing' (P&S) lifeboat was constructed by Forrestt of Limehouse, London, at a cost of £210, and transported to Poole free of charge by the London and South Western Railway.
+The station and lifeboat was funded by the donation of £500 from an anonymous lady, and at a grand ceremony in Poole on 19 January 1865, the lifeboat was named Manley Wood, before being launched on demonstration.

 In 1882 a new boathouse was built on land leased from Poole Corporation on the Fisherman's Dock at the east end of Poole Quay.
 A dedicated slipway was built in front of the boathouse in 1897 as the public slipway was often blocked by other boats.
 In 1887 a flagstaff had been erected so that messages could be exchanged with Sandbanks.
 At this time the crew was summoned to launches by a signal rocket.
 In 1892 this was changed to a signal mortar but this reverted to rockets in 1914 as the mortar being discharged could be mistaken for an explosion at the nearby gas works.